Ananya102005/MAEVE/README.md

 ## How the website helps Women Empowerment:

 -*Giving Women a Voice*: It provides a safe space for women to express themselves, share experiences, and seek support, helping reduce stigma around mental health and gender-based issues.
-•	Building Solidarity: Through peer support, women empower each other by sharing advice and emotional comfort, fostering a sense of community and connection.
+-*Building Solidarity*: Through peer support, women empower each other by sharing advice and emotional comfort, fostering a sense of community and connection.
-•	Making Mental Health Accessible: The platform removes barriers to mental health care by offering anonymous, free support, particularly for issues women uniquely face, like discrimination and harassment.
+-*Making Mental Health Accessible*: The platform removes barriers to mental health care by offering anonymous, free support, particularly for issues women uniquely face, like discrimination and harassment.
-•	Empowering with Knowledge: It provides legal resources and guidance to help women navigate challenges like harassment and abuse, promoting equality and informed action.
+-*Empowering with Knowledge*: It provides legal resources and guidance to help women navigate challenges like harassment and abuse, promoting equality and informed action.
-•	Normalizing Gender Conversations: The platform raises awareness of gender inequalities, encouraging open discussions about issues like violence and workplace discrimination.
+-*Normalizing Gender Conversations*: The platform raises awareness of gender inequalities, encouraging open discussions about issues like violence and workplace discrimination.
-•	Safe and Inclusive Space: It offers a secure, inclusive environment for women from all backgrounds to seek help, ensuring they feel valued and supported.
+-*Safe and Inclusive Space*: It offers a secure, inclusive environment for women from all backgrounds to seek help, ensuring they feel valued and supported.